amunhoz/swagapi/readme.md

 LIB - Auto load libraries from /app/lib
 -----------------------------------------------------------------------
-All libs will be loaded into swapi.lib.YourLibName.YourFunction();
+All libs will be loaded into swagapi.lib.YourLibName.YourFunction();
 Follow the structure:

 	function myLib() {